irrealis/r-datascience-samples-and-guidelines/05-reproducible-research/09-communicating-results/README.md

 - Try to be as specific as possible while conforming to the above.
 - For time-sensitive topics, state default actions you'll take, and when.
 - Bonus: include obvious search times for later locating your email.

+What is a good general hierarchy for email presentations?

+- Subject line is mandatory.
+Try to summarize findings in one sentence.

+- Body:
+    - Brief description, 1-2 paragraphs, of problem/context, and summarizing findings/results.
+    - If action must be taken, suggest options as concretely as possible.
+    - If questions must be answered, try to make them yes/no.

+- Attachments:
+    - Be concise.
+    - Try to generate from literate markup.

+- Links to any supplementary materials:
+    - Code/software/data.
+    - Github repos or project websites.